Finitude of physical measures for random maps: Characterization of finitude of physical measures: proof of Theorem

-\begin{rem} The equivalence in Lemma~\ref{lem:equi-basin} also holds asking "$>0$" instead of "$=1$".
-Thus, an ergodic stationary probability $\mu$ of $f$ {is said to be a} \emph{physical measure} if one of the following equivalent conditions holds: \begin{enumerate} \item $\bar{m}(B(\mu))>0$ where $\bar{m}=\mathbb{P}\times m$; \item $m(B_\omega(\mu))>0$ for $\mathbb{P}$-almost every $\omega\in \Omega$; \item $\mathbb{P}(B_x(\mu))>0$ for $m$-almost every $x\in X$. \end{enumerate} This definition agrees with the classical notion of physical measure in the deterministic case (that is when $\Omega$ is a singleton).
-However, this new definition differs from previous notions of physical measure for random maps introduced in the literature (see for instance~\cite[Equation~(2)]{alves2007stochastic} or \cite[page~313]{Araujo2000}).
-This concept was introduced by asking $m(G(\mu))>0$ where
+with bounded real-valued functions $\psi$, instead of $B(\mu)$, $B_\omega(\mu)$ and $B_x(\mu)$ respectively. \end{rem} \begin{rem} The equivalence in Lemma~\ref{lem:equi-basin} remains valid when we replace "$=1$" with "$>0$".
+This leads us to the following definition: an ergodic stationary probability measure $\mu$ for $f$ is called a \emph{physical measure} if one of the following equivalent conditions holds: \begin{enumerate} \item $\bar{m}(B(\mu))>0$, where $\bar{m}=\mathbb{P}\times m$; \item $m(B_\omega(\mu))>0$ for $\mathbb{P}$-almost every $\omega \in \Omega$; \item $\mathbb{P}(B_x(\mu))>0$ for $m$-almost every $x \in X$. \end{enumerate} This definition aligns with the classical notion of physical measure in the deterministic case (that is, when $\Omega$ is a singleton).
+However, it differs from previous definitions of physical measure for random maps introduced in the literature (see for instance~\cite[Equation~(2)]{alves2007stochastic} or~\cite[page~313]{Araujo2000}).
+This concept was previously introduced by requiring $m(\mathfrak{B}(\mu))>0$, where